-The school children of our school latrine projects have led the way to acceptance for families to install a twin-pit family latrine in several villages.
 A family latrine consists of a drop-hole for feces with a lid that is moved with the foot and a collection area for urine.
-The vent pipe is screened so that flies, if they enter, are left in the dark when the lid is on and ‘escape ’ to the screened lighted vent where they can never exit because they won ’t return to the dark pit.
+The vent pipe is screened so that flies, if they enter, are left in the dark when the lid is on and ‘escape ’ to the screened lighted vent where they can never exit because they won’t return to the dark pit.

 Compost is added frequently to prevent odor and the toilet enclosure and toilet pan is moved after one year switched to the other pit.
 The family latrine enclosure is a colorful oilcloth visible to all walking by and available for anyone to use, thus increasing the desire for sanitation and a wish to end open defecation.

 Ask anyone what it will take to make women ’s equality a reality in the developing world and “toilets ” will probably not be the response.